-Voice Searches – How Digital Assistants Help You Search the Web
+What are Voice Searches and How it Helps You Browse the Web

-But these smart assistants are also able to access the internet, enabling us to do voice searches, make reservations, and even buy things.
-But doesn’t it leave us open to voice-activated ads?
+These smart assistants can also access the internet, enabling us to do voice searches, make reservations, and even buy things.
+But doesn’t this leave us open to voice-activated ads?

 Let’s see.

-Voice search is a method of using vocal commands to initialize queries on the internet with the help of voice recognition technologies.
-It was introduced for the first time in 2010 by Google as Google Voice Search.
+Voice search is a method of using vocal commands to initialize queries on the Internet using voice recognition technologies.
+Google introduced it for the first time in 2010 as Google Voice Search.

 In the beginning, you had to call a phone number and literally had to say your keywords after a recorded signal.
 But as voice recognition technologies evolved, the big tech companies rolled out more efficient, voice-interactive digital assistants like Siri, Alexa, Google Assistant, Bixby, and Cortana.